IASS 2025 Theme | Culture. Collaboration. Capability: Building the Foundations for the Next Generation of Aviation Safety

 10:35 AM - 11:35 AM

-Establishing advanced air mobility (AAM) across the world presents a range of complex challenges that span technological, regulatory, infrastructural, and societal domains.
-These include the development of a robust and harmonized regulatory framework, Infrastructure development, public acceptance and trust in AAM vehicles, particularly in densely populated areas, standardizing certification processes, and coordinating international efforts.
-To overcome these challenges, governments, industry leaders, and communities must collaborate closely to create scalable, equitable, and sustainable frameworks that support the safe and efficient rollout of AAM on a global scale.
+Integrating the new breed of emerging and advanced aerial vehicles (AAV) — including drones and eVOTL — into airspace around the world presents a range of complex challenges that span technological, regulatory, infrastructural, and societal domains.
+These include the development of a robust and harmonized regulatory framework, infrastructure development, public acceptance, and trust in frameworks that support the safe and efficient rollout of these operations on a global scale.

 11:35 AM - 12:05 PM